Kalaam-Programming-Language/Kalaam/README.md

 - Feel free to play with project.
 Creative ideas are most welcome.
 - Use Kalaam Discord sever to connect with fellow contributors.

-#` NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'dev-Kalaam-nextVersion' and NOT DIRECTLY ON THE MASTER BRANCH.`#
+#` NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'v1.2.0-dev' and NOT DIRECTLY ON THE MASTER BRANCH.`#

+## Steps to follow

+1. Fork the repo
+2. create branch with the name of issue you want to fix. for e.g ```fixes whitespace issue while cleaning sourcecode```
+3. Run necessary tests using ```npm run test```.
+Add more test cases if you need to.
+4. Make sure your code is not breaking anything.
+5. Comment each line of your code.
+Write down why you are doing it instead of how you are doing it.
+Tell a story!
+6. Once you are ready, create a PR on current dev branch.
+DO NOT CREATE PR'S DIRECTLY ON MASTER BRANCH.
+7. Your code will be reviewed and if good, PR will be merged.
+8. Happy Contributing ⚙️

 ## Future plans